A Three-Level Whole-Body Disturbance Rejection Control Framework for Dynamic Motions in Legged Robots: Experimental Verification

 During the time intervals of 8.5s to 13.5s, 18.5s to 23.5s, 28.5s to 33.5s, and 38.5s to 43.5s, the output torque of one knee joint in each of the four legs is intentionally reduced by 50\%, with a distinct knee joint subjected to torque reduction in each interval.
 Fig. \ref{fig_falut_tolerance} shows the height and roll angle of the robot's base link when the output torque of the four knee joints corresponding to the four legs is reduced by 50\% for three different methods.
 As illustrated in Fig. \ref{fig_falut_tolerance}, the robot employing T-WB-DRC demonstrates superior fault tolerance compared to both the robot using WB-DRC and the one utilizing standard WB-C. Fig. \ref{fig_carry_load} illustrates the height and roll angles of the robot's base link while the robot trots in place, carrying a 5 kg load.
 As shown in Fig. \ref{fig_carry_load}, the height and roll angles of the robot's base link using T-WB-DRC closely follow the desired trajectory, while the robot using the standard WB-C experiences a failure at nearly 10 seconds.
-These results indicate that T-WB-DRC demonstrates superior robustness to model uncertainties compared to both WB-DRC and standard WB-C.
+These results indicate that T-WB-DRC demonstrates superior robustness to model uncertainties compared to both WB-DRC and standard WB-C. Table \ref{table:exp_differences} presents the MSE of the humanoid robot's base link height relative to the desired height, considering the robot's response to model uncertainties over the 5 s to 60 s interval and external disturbances from 5 s to 20 s, as observed in the previous two comparison experiments.
+The results indicate that the robot employing the T-WB-DRC method outperforms those using the other two methods.

 To demonstrate the control framework's capability in handling model uncertainties and external disturbances on rough terrain, we conduct a real-robot experiment on challenging terrain.
 As shown in Fig. \ref{fig_terrain}, the robot successfully navigates the rough terrain at a velocity of 0.2 m/s along the $x$-direction while carrying a 5 kg load, highlighting the effectiveness of the proposed framework in enabling the robot to traverse difficult environments.